-In 2023 the Committee met 8 times.
-The average duration of the meetings was about 1 hour and 30 mins.
-The meetings scheduled for 2024 are normally held at least every three months; 3 meetings have been held as at the date of this Report.
+In 2024 the Committee met 11 times.
+The average duration of the meetings was about 1 hour and 13 mins.
+The meetings scheduled for 2025 are normally held at least every three months; 3 meetings have been held as at the date of this Report.

-Overall, during 2023, average meeting attendance was 100 percent.
-The average meeting attendance of the Board of Statutory Auditors was 88 percent.
+Overall, during 2024, average meeting attendance was 100 percent.
+The average meeting attendance of the Board of Statutory Auditors was approximately 82%.

-During the meetings held in 2023, the Committee focused on the following issues, with regard to appointments:
+During the meetings held in 2024, the Committee focused on the following issues, with regard to appointments:

-- analysis of the results of the board evaluation activity for 2022 and definition of the activities related to the 2023 evaluation; - adopting a succession plan for top management positions, in order to achieve a twofold objective: (i) to ensure management continuity in the medium-long term; (ii) to promote business sustainability for relevant shareholders and stakeholders, mitigating risk factors; - analysis of the proposal to co-opt candidates as director.
+- analysis of the results of the board evaluation activity for 2023 and definition of the activities related to the 2024 evaluation: - adopting a succession plan for top management positions, in order to achieve a twofold objective: (i) to ensure management continuity in the medium-long term; (ii) to promote business sustainability for relevant shareholders and stakeholders, mitigating risk factors; - analysis of the proposal to co-opt candidates as director; - analysis of the proposal to appoint a top-level manager reporting directly to the Group CEO

-During the meetings held in 2023, the Committee focused on the following issues, with regard to remuneration:
+During the meetings held in 2024, the Committee focused on the following issues, with regard to remuneration:

-- assignment of the objectives of the short-term variable incentive scheme 2023 with regard to the Group CEO/GM, Key Management Personnel (KMP), Control Functions and first line of managers reporting to Group CEO; - verification of the implementation of the 2022 remuneration policy with regard to the Group CEO/General Manager, Key Management Personnel (KMP), Control Functions and first line of managers reporting to Group CEO; - preparing the report on Remuneration submitted to 2023 shareholders meeting (with a binding vote on Section I and an advisory vote on Section II); - drafting the proposal for the new ESG target included in the Group's Long-Term Incentive Plan 2022-2025 (LTI Plan) starting from the 2023-2025 cycle consistent with the commitment made when presenting the new LTI Plan (as approved by the Shareholders' Meeting of 5 May 2022); - analysis of the outcome of the 2023 Shareholders' Meeting vote on remuneration and of what emerged in the meetings held with the main institutional investors and proxy advisors ahead of the Shareholders' Meeting; - periodic monitoring and analysis of the evolution of the regulatory reference framework and market standards in the representation of remuneration information; - updating of the remuneration benchmarks of the first line reporting to the CEO drawn up with the support of external consulting companies; - analysis of the methodological approach in the area of pay equity and sharing of first evidence on this.
+- assignment of the objectives of the short-term variable incentive scheme 2024 with regard to the Group CEO/GM, Key Management Personnel (KMP), Control Functions and first line of managers reporting to Group CEO; - verification of the implementation of the 2023 remuneration policy with regard to the Group CEO/General Manager, Key Management Personnel (KMP), Control Functions and first line of managers reporting to Group CEO; - preparing the report on Remuneration submitted to 2024 shareholders meeting with a binding vote on Section I and an advisory vote on Section II;

+- drafting the proposal for the ESG target for the 2024-2026 cycle included in the Group's Long-Term Incentive Plan approved by the Shareholders' Meeting of 5 May 2022 (LTI Plan); - analysis of the outcome of the 2024 Shareholders' Meeting vote on remuneration and of voting recommendations expressed by proxy advisors; - periodic monitoring and analysis of the evolution of the regulatory reference framework; - definition of peer group and analysis of the remuneration benchmarks of the first line reporting to the CEO drawn up with the support of external consulting companies related to the Board of Directors, the internal Board Committees, the Board of Statutory Auditors, the Group CEO/Managing Director, the Executives with Strategic Responsibilities (ESRs), the Control Functions, and the first line of reporting to the Group CEO/Managing Director; - review of the remuneration package proposal for a newly appointed top-level executive; - analysis and proposal to update the remuneration policy for Nexi Group employees regarding longterm variable remuneration (LTI Plan), also in light of market analyses and benchmarks conducted; - analysis of the evolution of Nexi's organizational model following updates to the target operating model; - analysis of the exit package proposal for the termination of employment of a top-level executive; - analysis of the methodological approach in the area of pay equity and sharing of first evidence on this, with a comparison of the findings from the previous year's analysis.